first published in Medium, December 13, 2020 & February 22, 2021

 One can imagine the ease both Bechtle and McLean had teaching a student like Diehl.
 He was already working in a photorealist style, and arrived at the program with developed skills and work habits.
-Many of the other students, by contrast, were exploring abstraction that was less related to both professors.
+Many of the other students, by contrast, were exploring abstraction that was less related to both professors’ own style.
 McLean told Diehl it was difficult to teach undergraduates because their undeveloped skills needed continuous attention.
 Like many art educators in universities, McLean and Bechtle saw teaching as interfering with their own art making.
 It doesn’t mean they weren’t good instructors, but they welcomed having graduate students that needed less technical attention and who desired verbal theorizing.
-In Diehl, they had a student that was eager to have wisdom imparted and who relished any opportunities to speak about art with such skilled instructors.
+In Diehl, they had a student that was eager to have wisdom imparted and who relished any opportunity to speak about art with such knowledgeable instructors.

 Nevertheless, at the time Diehl sensed a Good Cop — Bad Cop quality to their approach.
 Bechtle would astutely point out the areas in Diehl’s painting that needed work.
 He always found the details Diehl knew he needed to improve, but he offered less explanation as to how to resolve the problem areas.

 Diehl found McLean, on the other hand, to be very friendly; he would use these opportunities to relate problems back to fundamental painting exercises.
 Diehl sensed McLean’s intuitiveness; he would articulate the emotional push and pull of the composition Diehl was struggling with.
-His uncanny ability to verbalize the emotional struggle Diehl faced as a young artist created a closer bond between the two men and Diehl welcomed the mentorship he offered as he problem-solved with the younger artist.
-McLean would frequently reference other artist’s work, both historical and contemporary, which Diehl could research, as he advised what direction Diehl should go next.
+His uncanny ability to verbalize the struggle Diehl faced as a young artist created a closer bond between the two men and Diehl welcomed the mentorship he offered as he problem-solved with the younger artist.
+McLean would frequently reference other artist’s work, both historical and contemporary, which Diehl could research, as he advised what direction Diehl should go in next.

 In many respects, what Diehl interpreted as aloofness from Bechtle, who had a naturally reserved demeanor, was probably an acknowledgment that Diehl was on the right track.
-Diehl was already adept at realism and there wasn’t a need for Bechtle to teach him how to paint in a medium he was not directly familiar with in his own practice; acrylic paint, which Diehl uses differs from oil paint in its texture and color, as well as its quick drying time.
+Diehl was already adept at realism and there wasn’t a need for Bechtle to teach him how to paint in a medium Bechtle was not directly familiar with in his own practice.
+Acrylic paint, which Diehl uses differs from oil paint in its texture and color, as well as its quick drying time.
 By pointing to the areas that needed attention, Bechtle was giving Diehl guidance on where to focus his energies, and with his silence, acknowledging that other areas were already working.

 Diehl summarizes the approach each instructor had, partly in jest, with this analogy “if you asked Bob [Bechtle] what time it was, he’d give a precise answer.
 Dick [McLean] would start to assemble a clock, and once completed, tell you the time.”